gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

    :lines: 23-43

 In the code above, we declare our ray generation program using the macro ``GPRT_RAYGEN_PROGRAM``.
+This macro is defined in `gprt_device.h <https://github.com/gprt-org/GPRT/blob/master/gprt/gprt_device.h>`_, and it's purpose is to allow us to write multiple kernels all in the same HLSL document.

+..
+This macro takes as input the *name* of our program, followed
+.. by the type and name of this kernel's "shader record".
-This macro takes as input the *name* of our program, followed by the type and name of this kernel's "shader record".
-In GPRT, every program running on the device receives a shader record.
-These shader records serve as the parameters that are passed to this program when it executes on the device.
+This macro takes in the name of the kernel and the type and name of its shader record.
+In GPRT, every kernel receives a shader record, which serve as the parameters to that kernel.

-This function runs the same code in parallel over many different threads.
+This kernel runs the same code in parallel over many different threads.
 We read the thread ID using ``DispatchRaysIndex``, as well as how many threads were launched using ``DispatchRaysDimensions``.
+We use the thread ID to determine which checker type are pixel lies within, and use ``gprt::store`` to store our color into our framebuffer at the given location.

-Using the first thread, we use printf to print out a message to our console.
-Note, for Vulkan GPRT backends, this requires that validation layers be enabled.
-This can be done using the Vulkan Configurator tool, by using the "Debug Printf Preset".
+Just like on the CPU, we can use printf to print out helpful debug messages.
+Note, for Vulkan GPRT backends, this requires that validation layers be enabled, which can be done using the Vulkan Configurator tool by using the "Debug Printf Preset".

-Following that, we use the thread ID to determine which checker type are pixel lies within.
-Finally, we use ``gprt::store`` to store our color into our framebuffer at the given location.

 Host Code
 ^^^^^^^^^

+All that's left is to write our host side code.

-Finally, we'll write the code that we will execute on the host system.
-We begin by requesting a window that we will use to present our checkerboard pattern.
+We begin by requesting a window and creating a ``GPRTContext``:
+.. that we will use to show our checkerboard pattern.
-Then, we create our ``GPRTContext``, which under the hood initializes our underlying ray tracing framework and selects the ray tracing devices we'll be executing kernels on.
+..
+Then, we create our ``GPRTContext``, which under the hood initializes our underlying
+.. ray tracing framework and selects the devices we'll run our kernel on.

 .. literalinclude:: ../../../samples/s00-rayGenOnly/hostCode.cpp
    :language: c++